-This is a mining town established on a ridge to the south of the Aikawa Gold and Silver Mine.
-In the early 17th century, Okubo Nagayasu, a Sado magistrate, established a magistrate's office in Aikawa.
+This is a mining town established on a ridge to the southwest of the Aikawa Gold and Silver Mine.
+In the early 17th century, Okubo Nagayasu, a Sado magistrate, established a magistrate's office, later the Sado Magistrate's Office in Aikawa.
 Also, he promoted the development of a town with a highly standardized and planned land allotment along a main road connecting the magistrate's office and mining sites.
 Then, the town was divided into wards for different occupations, such as management, production, and commerce, and people were arranged to live in these wards.
 There still remain the streets and land allotment that show the vestiges of these establishment days, and ward names that indicate occupations and people related to the mines.
 They convey the atmosphere of the mining town.
-Tsurushi Silver Mine Local Magistrate's Office Site (open to the public)
+8. Tsurushi Silver Mine Local Magistrate's Office Site Copen to the public

-The office was established at the end of the 16th century for the management of the silver mine by the local magistrate in accordance with the rule of the daimyo warlord Üesugi clan over Sado Island.
+The office was established at the end of the 16th century for the management of the silver mine by the local magistrate in accordance with the rule of the daimyo warlord Uesugi clan over Sado Island.
 When the Tokugawa Shogunate took over in 1603, the management functions were transferred to Aikawa.
 However, it is believed that the office continued to serve as a local agency of the magistrate's office in Aikawa until the mid-17th century.
 An excavation survey has revealed that the office site consists of three areas with different functions (upper: ore-dressing workshop, middle: smelting workshop, and lower: management facility).
-Tsurushi-Aramachi District (open to the public)
+9. Tsurushi-Aramachi District (open to the public)

 The district is the site of a mining settlement adjacent to the east side of the Tsurushi Silver Mine Local Magistrate's Office Site.
-Irregularly shaped terraces in various sizes were created on gentle slopes along the mountain ridge without significant change to the slopes.
+Irregularly shaped terraces in various sizes were created on the steep slope of the mountain ridge.
 This shows the rapid establishment and expansion of the settlement as the number of mine workers increased in the late 16th century, when operations expanded.
 It is thought that the district has been abandoned in the mid-17th century with the decline of the silver mine, and many people have moved to the Aikawa Gold and Silver Mine.
-Hyakumaidaira Mining Zone (open to the public) A guided tour is recommended.
-Equipment for trekking is required.
+10. Hyakumaidaira Mining Zone (open to the public) A guided tour is reco